zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 #### **VaR Calculation**

 VaR was calculated using two methods: historical analysis and Monte Carlo simulation.
-Both methods used a 1-day holding period and a 95% confidence level.
-The historical method estimated VaR based on the empirical return distribution, while the Monte Carlo simulation generated forward-looking scenarios to calculate potential losses.
+Both methods used a 95% confidence level.
+The historical method estimated VaR based on the empirical return distribution on a monthly basis, while the Monte Carlo simulation generated forward-looking scenarios to calculate potential losses on a daily basis.

 The historical analysis is the simplest method of calculation.
 For each currency we plot historical return distribution and calculate VaR at 5% level.
 The highest historical VaR was observed for NOK and NZD, with AUD, JPY and CAD also showing high historical VaR values.